 Botanical Name: Quercus palustris

 Alternate Name: Swamp Spanish Oak

-This tree’s growth pattern is similar to the Northern Pin Oak in that its upper limbs are ascending towards the sky, the middle limbs grow horizontally, and the lower limbs are descending, growing towards the ground.
+This tree’s growth pattern is similar to the Northern Pin Oak.
+Its upper limbs ascend towards the sky, the middle limbs grow horizontally, and the lower limbs descend, growing towards the ground.

 The Pin Oak is native to southeastern Canada and the northeastern United States.
 It gets its name from the branches that break off and leave stubs or pins behind.
 This occurs when the lower limbs get too shaded and die back.

 The flowers are inconspicuous catkins, which develop with male and female flowers on the same tree.
 They bloom in spring when the leaves unfurl.
 The leaves grow up to 5 inches in length.
 They are a glossy dark green with 5 deep lobes, each with a bristle on the tip.
 The fall color is an attractive, deep red.